KILTprotocol/docs/docs/concepts/05_credentials/02_ctypes.md

 Warning: The following CType Schema property value is deprecated and will be replaced in future versions.
 Please update your code accordingly to avoid any issues.
-It will mean you have to update existing CTypes to include the new value.
+It will mean you should update existing CTypes.
-However, they are backwards compatible.
+The previous version of the CType will work, however, it is advised to upgrade.

 Old Property Value:  `"$schema": "http://kilt-protocol.org/draft-01/ctype#"`